 - One of the driving forces for climate change is deforestation.
 This impacts humans as well as animals.
 Various animals have lost their habitat due to this.

 Things To Do On World Animal Day

-One of the greatest things you can do on World Animal Day is by making your own pet happy if you have one and doing things they like.
+One of the greatest things you can do on World Animal Day is make your own pet happy if you have one and do things they like.
 For instance, if you have a dog, let him gorge on his favorite treats or give him an extra pat that day.

 Apart from this, you can visit local animal shelters volunteer for a day, and experience a day with animals.
 You can also adopt a pet from an animal shelter if you want one.
 Feed the street animals and provide them with food and water.
 Just one act of kindness can make a huge difference so go ahead and celebrate World Animal Day!